 The next step is to change your passwords.
 You may want to use a password manager to make sure that your new credentials are unique and effectively impossible to crack, or set up two-factor authentication to prevent anyone from logging in without your knowledge.

 If you opened any files that the scammer sent, it’s a good idea to run an antivirus scan too.
 This way, they won’t be able to remotely control your computer or monitor your activities from the shadows.
 We recommend Norton Security and TotalAV, two well-respected services with affordable plans and risk-free money-back guarantees.

 If you’ve never fallen for a scam, you may wonder how and why freelancers are easy prey for con artists and criminals.

-There are two major reasons why some freelancers fall for scams, both of which are identified in Upwork’s 2017 “Freelancing in America” report: income predictability and finding work.
 In many freelance industries, such as writing, those with more experience have a much easier time finding work.
 New freelancers often have to undersell themselves to get work, experience, and portfolio-worthy material.
 The lack of decent-paying work can lead to significantly lower income or gaps in income.